 Four of the priests face “credible” claims, meaning the abuse most likely occurred.
 The list includes six priests who served in the Lexington Diocese and also face claims in other dioceses.

 All except two of the allegations reviewed occurred before 1988.
 None of the accused priests identified are currently active in the ministry.

 Bishop James Kendrick Williams was among the 20 accused priests named by the Diocese of Lexington.
 As the founding bishop of the Lexington Diocese, Williams was a prominent name on the diocese’s list.
 He is also named on a list of accused clergy members published by the Louisville Diocese.

 In 2002, Williams resigned from his post amid sexual abuse allegations.
-Despite his resignation, Williams denied all claims and never faced criminal charges.
+Despite his resignation, Williams denied all claims of bishop sex abuse and never faced criminal charges.

 Survivors Seek Transparency And Justice

 More than 170 Catholic dioceses and orders have published lists of accused clergy members.
 This is a new step for the Catholic Church after years of concealing and perpetuating abuse.

 For some survivors, these lists may provide comfort and a sense of vindication.
 But, many survivors are also taking action on their own.
 Survivors of clergy abuse are coming forward every day to share their experiences and seek legal justice.

 Collins, D. (2002, June 12).
 Kentucky Bishop Resigns.
 CBS News.